Beton1/RetroPyTetris/README.md

 # # RetroPyTetris

-RetroPyTetris is a classic Tetris clone made entirely in Python.
+RetroPyTetris is a classic Tetris clone made entirely in Python and PyGame.
 It was one of my earlier projects, written before I learned how to organize code into files and folders, but it still plays a fully functional game of Tetris you can enjoy or hack on!

 ## 🎮 Features

 - Classic falling-block puzzle gameplay
 - Simple keyboard controls (see below)
-- Colorful retro graphics using Python’s libraries
+- Colorful retro graphics using
 - All code in one place—easy to explore for beginners

 ## 🕹️ Controls